renpy/renpy/sphinx/source/screen_actions.rst

     The page that this action acts on.
 This is one of "auto", "quick", or a positive integer.
 If None, the page is determined automatically, based on a persistent page number.

+These are converted to a slot name using :var:`config.file_slotname_callback`, if it's set.

 .. include:: inc/file_action